I know what you might be thinking. Lose weight with protein? I want to get smaller, not get bulkier!

 IdealShake weight loss shakes make it super easy to get your protein in without even thinking about it.
 With tons of delicious flavors each packing 11 grams of protein, it’s hard to go wrong.

-There are lots of different formulas floating around to help you figure out how much protein you need and sometimes it’s confusing to know what information to trust.
+There are lots of different formulas floating around to help you figure out how much protein you need, and sometimes it can be confusing to know which information to trust!

 For those that weigh over 160 pounds, you can figure out how much protein you should get by using the following information:

 - 160-190 lbs = .9 g/per pound of bodyweight

 - 190-225 lbs = .8 g/per pound of bodyweight